 Faults: failure to make effective use of mirrors when necessary.

 This category is exactly what it sounds like: you must use signals correctly, when necessary and in good time.
 You should only use the signals shown in the Highway Code.
-A common mistake to avoid is waving pedestrians across the road: you can't be sure what's coming in the other direction, so don't give this signal!
+A common mistake to avoid is waving pedestrians across the road: you can't always be sure what's coming in the other direction or if somebody behind you will try to overtake, so don't give this signal!

 Faults: failure to give a necessary signal; giving an incorrect or misleading signal; failure to cancel direction indicators; incorrectly timed signalling that is misleading or too late.

-When passing an obstruction or stationary vehicle, you should allow plenty of room.
+When passing an obstruction or stationary vehicle, you should allow plenty of room at all stages of your overtake: pulling out, moving alongside and pulling back in.
 This means keeping well away from parked cars on the side of the road!
 You should also be ready to slow down or stop when appropriate.

 Faults: not allowing adequate clearance when passing parked vehicles and other obstructions.